nwon24/nlp/nlp.md

 The bulk of the project consisted of implementing different neural networks for text classification and comparing their performance across different training data sizes, hyperparameters, and network depth.
-These networks included a one-dimensional CNN, an LSTM, an LSTM with pretrained word embeddings using both Word2Vec and GloVe, and then finally a pretrained BERT.
+These networks included a one-dimensional CNN, a LSTM, a LSTM with pretrained word embeddings using both Word2Vec and GloVe, and then finally a pretrained BERT.
 The corpus used throughout was a set of Amazon reviews of various products, classified as either positive or negative reviews.
 The entire corpus being much too large to fit into